arudrra/Colorizer/README.md

 # Introduction

 Colorizer was inspired by recent photography trends where images are often edited with orange and teal tones.
-The image on the left is the original while the image on the right Colorizer.
+The image on the left is the original while the image on the right has been edited using Colorizer.

 ![Imgur](https://imgur.com/yyRh52s.jpg)